Security at Jalapeño

 When you connect Slack, Google, Microsoft, Linear, Jira, or any other integration, the resulting access and refresh tokens are encrypted at the application layer using AES-256-GCM before they ever touch the database.

-Tokens are never returned to the browser.
-Decryption only happens server-side at the point of use, and the encryption key lives in environment variables outside source control.
+Tokens are never returned to the browser, including in integration settings responses.
+Decryption only happens server-side at the point of use, ciphertexts carry a key version so keys can be rotated, and the encryption key lives in environment variables outside source control.

 Authentication